nodejs/nodejs.org/GOVERNANCE.md

 ### Node.js UX & Design Team (`@nodejs/ux-and-design`)

-The Node.js UX & Design Team is composed by Node.js Collaborators and External Collaborators that have extensive (or expertisè) on UX & Design.
-The UX & Design Team is responsible for guiding and serving as point of contacts when members of the Node.js Web Team require assistance or guidance regarding UX & Design.
+The Node.js UX & Design Team is composed of Node.js Collaborators and External Collaborators that have experience or expertisè with UX & Design.
+The UX & Design Team is responsible for guiding and serving as points of contact when members of the Node.js Web Team require assistance or guidance regarding UX & Design.

 Often members of this team will collaborate with providing best-practices and guidelines for the Node.js Website, in matters of UX & Design.
 Members of this team are also responsible for providing feedback on the Node.js Website, and providing feedback on the Node.js Website's design.
 (For example, when a discussion raises regarding best-practices regarding topics such as CSS, the UX & Design Team has a say on the matter).